ashebashmash123/prestige/README.md

 1. Prestiges are purchased automatically
 1. Prestige type and time are logged when purchased
 1. Offline time is only spent up until the point of the next prestige becoming available so a more optimal play can be simulated
+1. Every prestige fires a 'prestige' event on document which includes the prestige level on the detail property.
+You can add an event listener to detect prestiges.